How to Grip a Pistol and Master Recoil

 3. Live Fire Test

 Now is the real test.
-Do this after passing the previous two tests.

 Start each range session with this test until you get a proper grip every time, at least 10 times in a row.